OpenTechStrategies/streetcrm/docs/HOWTO.md

   - Most likely you won't need to edit tags, except possibly to fix typos.
 This page looks exactly like it does when creating the tag, and all the same notes apply.
   - Return to the home page.

-### Click on "Activity Log"
-- List of activities.
-  - This list shows recent changes to the database ordered by the date/time of the change.
-  - It isn't sortable, because the changes are meant to be viewed by most recent to least recent (farthest back).
-  - This list is intended as a quick reference point to the kinds of changes that have recently been made, but more information is available by clicking into one of the logs.
-- Add an activity log.
-Notice that there is no option to create an activity log.
-  - A log entry is automatically created whenever anything is changed in the database, so there should be no reason to create one manually.
-- Edit activity log.
-Click any entry.
-  - Again, these are created automatically, so there's generally no need to make manual edits to them.
-However, you could do so to store extra information about a change.
-The only field that is editable is the "Change message" field.
-You could note the exact change that was made, if desired.
-  - Note that an edit to an activity log is itself stored in the log.

 # User Administration #

 ### Click on "Users"